FluxML/FastAI.jl/docs/setup.md

 ```julia
 pkg> add CairoMakie
 ```

+**Colab** If you don't have access to a GPU or want to try out FastAI.jl without installing Julia, try out [this FastAI.jl Colab notebook](https://colab.research.google.com/gist/lorenzoh/2fdc91f9e42a15e633861c640c68e5e8).
+We're working on adding a "Launch Colab" button to every documentation page based off a notebook file, but for now you can copy the code over manually.

 **Pretrained models** To use pretrained vision models, you currently have to install a WIP branch of Metalhead.jl: